-In this context, the European Federation of Pharmaceutical Industries and Associations (EFPIA) and its member associations (Forum International Research and Development Pharmaceutical Companies, EIG in Slovenia) have adopted Codes and guidelines to ensure that these interactions meet the high standards of integrity that patients, society, governments and other stakeholders expect.
+In this context, the European Federation of Pharmaceutical Industries and Associations (EFPIA) and its member associations have adopted Codes and guidelines to ensure that these interactions meet the high standards of integrity that patients, society, governments and other stakeholders expect.

-The EFPIA Disclosure Code ("Code on Disclosure of Transfers of Value from Pharmaceutical Companies to Healthcare Professionals and Healthcare Organisations") was created to protect the integrity of these relationships, and represents a step towards fostering greater transparency and building greater trust between the pharmaceutical industry, the medical community and society across Europe.
+The EFPIA Disclosure Code ("Code on Disclosure of Transfers of Value from Pharmaceutical Companies to Healthcare Professionals and Healthcare Organisations") was created to protect the integrity of these relationships and represents a step towards fostering greater transparency and building greater trust between the pharmaceutical industry, the medical community and society across Europe.